 The spawning season for jack mackerel off California extends from February to October, with peak activity from March to July (MacCall and Prager 1988).
-Young spawners off southern California begin spawning later in the year than older spawners.
+Young spawners off southern

+California begin spawning later in the year than older spawners.
 From 1980-2018, spring larval abundance in the California Cooperative Oceanic Fisheries Investigations (CalCOFI) survey was highest in 1996, 2005, 2014, and 2015; whereas abundance was lowest in 1990, 1991, 2009, 2011 and 2012 (Gallo et al. 2019).
 Although in lower densities, the SWFSC Acoustic Trawl Method (ATM) survey has collected jack mackerel eggs from British Columbia (offshore of Vancouver Island) up to Point Conception during summer surveys (e.g., Stierhoff et al. 2020).
 Little is known of the maturity cycle of large fish offshore, but peak spawning appears to occur later in more northerly waters.

-As an ichthyoplankton predator, jack mackerel seem to prefer feeding shoreward of fronts (McClatchie et al. 2013).
+As an ichthyoplankton predator, jack mackerel seem to prefer feeding shoreward of fronts (McClatchie et al. 2012).
 The diet composition of jack mackerel may vary among cool and warm years.
 For example, Brodeur et al. (2019) found that teleosts were an important proportion (58 percent) of jack mackerel diet only in 2016 during the 2000-2016 period.
 Large predators like tunas and billfish eat jack mackerel, but except as young-of-the-year and yearlings, jack mackerel are probably a minor forage source for smaller predators.
 Older jack mackerel probably do not contribute significantly to food supplies of marine birds, because they are too large to be eaten by most bird species and school inaccessibly deep.
 Little information is available on predation of jack mackerel by marine mammals.
 Jack mackerel are not often eaten by California sea lions, Zalophus californianus, or northern fur seals, Callorhinus ursinus.
-As a prey, this species (Sturdevant et al. 2012, Martin et al. 2010, Preti et al. 2012, Robinson et al. 2018), and therefore its abundance was assessed to have little impact on the CCE as a prey item (Kaplan et al. 2013).
+As a prey, this species contributes little (i.e., compared to other CPS) to the maintenance of top marine predators (Sturdevant et al. 2012, Martin and Love 2010, Preti et al. 2012, Robinson et al. 2018), and therefore its abundance was assessed to have little impact on the CCE as a prey item (Kaplan et al. 2013).

-2.1.3 PACIFIC SARDINE2.1.3.1 Distribution and Habitat
+2.1.3 PACIFIC SARDINE